-Educating children is a tough enough job without throwing disabilities into the mix!
+Educating children is tough enough without throwing disabilities into the mix!

-Often, teachers are very intimidated by the prospect of taking on a student with special needs; without the right knowledge, understanding and foresight, teaching a student with special needs can certainly be an incredibly difficult job.
+Often, teachers feel intimidated by the prospect of taking on a student with special needs.

-However, if you are properly prepared, teaching a child with a disability – watching them grow, develop, achieve their goals, and surpass everyone’s wildest expectations – can be one of the most fulfilling experiences of your life!
+However, if you are properly prepared, teaching a child with a disability—watching them grow, develop, achieve their goals, and surpass everyone’s wildest expectations—can be one of the most fulfilling experiences of your career as a teacher.